bhavishyapatidar/resume2/README.md

                     <h4 class="experience-company-name "> kamla sagar HS school </h4>
                     <h5 class="experience-duration m0"> july 2016 - may 2018 </h5>

-                    <p class="experience-description text-align-justify"> That was the first time of my life when i make a lot of friends.</p>
+                    <p class="experience-description text-align-justify"> That was the first time in my life when I made a lot of friends.
+Before that moment, I had never experienced such a strong sense of belonging and camaraderie.
+It felt wonderful to connect with so many people and build lasting friendships.</p>
                 </div>
             </div>